A Guide to Sustainable Gift-Giving

 When we give gifts, we don’t just create waste by buying the presents we also need to wrap them.
 Instead of using plastic-based wrapping like cellophane or buying new wrapping paper with Sellotape try a more sustainable option.
 You can wrap the present in a nice scarf or colourful fabric.
 Or use recycled paper and decorate it, hold the wrapping paper together using a natural ribbon instead of Sellotape.
 Reuse an old gift bag or simply don’t wrap it at all.
 There a are plenty of options and in the end, it’s what on the inside that counts!

 Another way to be a bit more eco-friendly with gift buying is to buy things in an actual shop.
-I know, it’s a bit if a foreign concept these days and no one can deny the convenience of shopping online but by visiting the shop you can avoid a whole lot of packaging and fuel used to get the item to your doorstep.
-Next time you’re in the area, pop along to the shop for a browse and don’t forget to bring a reusable shopping bag!
+I know, it’s a bit of a foreign concept these days and no one can deny the convenience of shopping online but by visiting the shop you can avoid a whole lot of packaging and fuel used to get the item to your doorstep.
+Next time you’re in the area, pop along to the shop for a browse and don’t forget to bring a reusable shopping bag to get the full sustainable gift-giving experience.

 Give something useful

 Sometimes we get so caught up in the idea of buying a gift that we forget that it should have a purpose.
 We’ve all given someone that funny joke present or kitsch item for the living room but 9 times out of 10 these items end up being thrown away or left in storage somewhere.
 Take the time to think of a gift that the person will actually use.
-Maybe practical gifts are less exciting but they are definitely more sustainable.
+Maybe practical gifts are less exciting but they are definitely a more sustainable gift-giving practice.

 All these funky gadgets that we see on gift lists are cool for 10 minutes but actually end up being a bit useless.
 Edible gifts, kitchen items or vouchers all serve a purpose and are more likely to be used.